corcorana/restingIAF/README.md

 If you experience any difficulties implementing `restingIAF`, please attempt to replicate the analysis detailed in the [tutorial readme](https://github.com/corcorana/restingIAF/tree/master/tutorial/tute_README.md) before contacting us for assistance.

 ## Development
-All functions were developed and tested in MATLAB 2014b/2015a, and may not be compatible with older versions of MATLAB.
+All functions were developed and tested in MATLAB 2014b/2015a, and may not be fully compatible with other versions of MATLAB.
 The algorithm is dependent on the `Signal Processing Toolbox`.

 Software developed in collaboration with Dr. Phillip Alday, Prof. Matthias Schlesewsky, & Prof. Ina Bornkessel-Schlesewsky at the Centre for Cognitive and Systems Neuroscience, University of South Australia.